Tecknuovo/Junior-Ruby-Developer-1917/README.md

 # Project Examples

-•	Integration of existing POS systems into the new central platform.
+- Integration of existing POS systems into the new central platform.
-•	Building payment API’s to connect with a variety of different payment gateways.
+- Building payment API’s to connect with a variety of different payment gateways.
-•	Building mobile native mobile applications (Swift and Android).
+- Building mobile native mobile applications (Swift and Android).
-•	Creation of a social network for business for use by their members.
+- Creation of a social network for business for use by their members.

 # What experience is required?

-•	Strong Ruby development experience is ideal, but the team are open to recruiting developers from other backgrounds as long as they are pragmatic and have a “full stack mentality”.
+- Strong Ruby development experience is ideal, but the team are open to recruiting developers from other backgrounds as long as they are pragmatic and have a “full stack mentality”.
-•	The ability to work autonomously.
+- The ability to work autonomously.
-•	An interest in understanding the business domain with a view to basing technical decisions on improving the experience of the customer.
+- An interest in understanding the business domain with a view to basing technical decisions on improving the experience of the customer.

 Please email lucy.wright@tecknuovo.com if you’d like to talk through the above in more detail.

 # Questions:
-**Do they offer remote/flexible working? **
+**Do they offer remote/flexible working?**

 One day a week based from home otherwise be there for the stand up at 10:00

-**Will you be required to travel? **
+**Will you be required to travel?**

 No

-**What is the team structure? **
+**What is the team structure?**

 15 people in technology as a whole working in small teams roughly following Agile development practices including TDD.